 Do you strive for more environmental sustainability, social justice and democracy at all scales?
 Do you feel isolated and discouraged in a society that is materialistic, short-sighted and increasingly brutal?
 Do you believe that social relations should be based on mutual respect, on kindness and fraternity?
 Our Mutual Support Groups are here for you.
 They are open to anyone.
-Participation is free of charge and free from any commitment from your side.
+Participation is free of charge and with no commitment from your side.

 The members of a Mutual Support Group support and encourage each other in their strive for a better future for everyone